 Four types of housing opportunities were identified during the planning period in the unincorporated county areas: housing that is already planned and entitled (but not yet constructed), trends and projections for ADUs and individual/small rural housing developments, and vacant land free from constraints and with suitable zoning.
 Jurisdictions can also consider underutilized land that is free from constraints, has suitable zoning, and has the potential to be redeveloped into housing.
-While the County is able to accommodate its RHNA without tapping into underutilized sites, five suitable underutilized sites are included to provide surplus capacity.
+While jurisdictions can also consider underutilized land that is free from constraints, has suitable zoning and has the potential to be redeveloped into housing, the County is able to accommodate its RHNA without tapping into underutilized sites.

 There is and will continue to be an abundance of housing sites suitable for above-moderate-income households, and the County anticipates satisfying its moderate income RHNA allocation through housing developments already in the pipeline and with projected development of ADUs, manufactured homes, and rural single-family homes.
 As with most jurisdictions, the risk of falling below 100 percent capacity is typically limited to the lower-income RHNA allocation.
 The California Department of Housing and Community Development (HCD) recommends that jurisdictions identify surplus capacity for the lower income RHNA allocation to avoid triggering a requirement to identify new sites (and potentially the requirement to rezone one or more sites).
-Table 5, Summary of Housing Opportunities by Income Category, compares the total capacity identified in the

-2021-2029 Housing Element compared to the RHNA allocation and shows surplus capacity in each category, including a surplus of 469 units (13 percent) for the County's lower-income RHNA allocation.
+Table 5, Summary of Housing Opportunities by Income Category, compares the total capacity identified in the 2021-2029 Housing Element compared to the RHNA allocation and shows surplus capacity in each category, including a surplus of 282 units (8 percent) for the County's lower-income RHNA allocation.
 This should provide the County with an appropriate buffer while avoiding the need to rezone any sites from their current designations.